Arthur Benn: Political career

 Benn became active in the Conservative Party, and stood in Battersea at the 1906 general election.
 In 1907, he was elected to London County Council, representing the equivalent seat, a post he held for four years.
 He stood for Parliament in Battersea again in January 1910.
 In December, he was instead elected at Plymouth.

 In 1915 during the First World War he was a member of the House of Commons' 'Ammunition Committee', established by David Lloyd George as Minister of Munitions.

 Benn moved to represent Plymouth Drake in 1918, and in the Birthday Honours that year was appointed to the Order of the British Empire as a Knight Commander (KBE).
 In 1921, he became the President of the Association of British Chambers of Commerce, a position he held until 1923, and also became the Chair of the National Unionist Association.
+On 19 October 1922, he spoke at the Carlton Club meeting.

 In 1926 he was created a baronet, of Plymouth in the County of Devon.
 From 1927, he was the Director of the International Chamber of Commerce.

 Benn lost his seat in 1929, and at the next general election in 1931 was elected for Sheffield Park, but then lost this seat in 1935.
 In 1936 he was raised to the peerage as Baron Glenravel, of Kensington in the County of London.